TianchenMin/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

         }
     ]

-Transfer the registers files and the config files into the VOLTTRON config store using the commands below:
+Transfer the registry files and the config files into the VOLTTRON config store using the commands below:

 .. code-block:: bash